 Should those who fought bravely and helped the British conquer India and also quelled the revolt have been regarded as non-martial?
 As a matter of fact, they were not placed in the martial category because they were Untouchables.

-In terms of the earlier policy, the English army used to select the best available men regardless of caste and religion.
+In terms of the earlier policy, the British army used to select the best available men regardless of caste and religion.
 But in the new recruitment policy, adopted in 1890, caste became the principal basis for deciding the physical and intellectual ability.
 Henceforth, a regiment or a company consisted of people from one particular class alone.
 On this basis, Sikh Regiment, Dogra Regiment, Rajput Regiment and Gorkha Regiment were raised.
 According to the new policy, they belonged to the martial class.

 Here, Ambedkar asks: If regiments could be raised on the basis of class (caste), why could not a regiment of the Untouchables be raised?
 Secondly, if the principle of recruitment on the basis of the martial class was accepted, then why was the recruitment of the Untouchables stopped until it was proved that they were non-martial?

 Earlier, few people from the upper castes would join the army, so a large number of people from the untouchable castes was recruited.
 But after the 1857 Mutiny, Dr Ambedkar notes, the ruling castes of India had lost much of their influence.
 They began joining the British Army in large numbers, which was until then dominated by the Untouchables.
 The issue of disharmony between the upper-caste Hindus and the Untouchables surfaced.
 When compelled to choose between justice and convenience, the British have always chosen the latter.
 They resolved the issue by declaring the Untouchables non-martial and removing them from the ranks.
 This decision proved disastrous for the Untouchables.
 A job in the army was symbolic of social change.
 It gave them self-esteem.
-Now, the English had discarded them.
+Now, the British had discarded them.

 Dr Ambedkar further observes that the Sepoy Mutiny of 1857 turned the British against all types of social reforms.
 They did not want to take any risk.
 They mutiny had shaken them and they felt that they might lose India by carrying on with their social-reform measures.
 Consequently, they refrained from any kind of social reform.
-Needless to say, through the mutiny, Brahmanism did partially succeed in exerting some pressure on the English government.
+Needless to say, through the mutiny, Brahmanism did partially succeed in exerting some pressure on the British government.

 Translation: Pramode Mallik; copy-editing: Parmanand Baiga/Anil